 Black Ink Instead Of Red Ink?

-The convention of using black and red to differentiate incoming revenues from outgoing revenue persists to this day in most accounting software programs.
+The convention of using black and red to differentiate incoming revenues from outgoing revenue persists in most accounting software programs.
 Flash forward in the history of Black Friday, and we have the retailers’ redefining the term to their advantage.

-Now Black Friday represents the day most retailers turn profitable or begin the process of going profitable by year-end.
+Now Black Friday represents the day most retailers turn profitable or begin going profitable by year-end.
 In effect, this means the retailers have “gone black.”

 At their core, Black Friday marketing strategies employ two time-honored methods for increasing sales – discounting and volume.